-For more information on no-fault systems, see No-Fault Car Insurance and State Laws: The Basics.
+For more information on no-fault systems, see our No-Fault Car Insurance topic.

 Keep in mind that while these are the minimum amounts of coverage which North Dakota requires you to purchase, you can and probably should carry a policy with higher limits.
 If you are held liable for an accident that causes personal injury or property damage and the liability exceeds the other party's PIP and the maximum amount of your policy, then you will be personally responsible to make up the difference.

 As mentioned above, North Dakota requires that all automobile insurance policies include both uninsured and underinsured motorist coverage.
 The minimum amount of uninsured coverage is $25,000 per person/$50,000 per accident, while underinsured motorist coverage must be least match the amount of uninsured protection.